 7 tips for safely driving with a dog

-November 10, 2022 - 6 min read
+July 8, 2024 - 6 min read

 What could be more delightful than hitting the open road with your dog?

 Here’s the thing, though: You need to keep your pet protected.
-Even if you’re a supremely confident driver, car accidents do happen — and crashes that might leave a human relatively unscathed can be deadly for a dog who's riding in unsafe conditions.
-Plus, an energetic and unrestrained dog can be a dangerous distraction while you’re driving.
+Even if you’re a supremely confident driver, car accidents do happen, and crashes that might leave a human relatively unscathed can be deadly for a dog who's riding in unsafe conditions.

-Here are some key tips for riding safely with a canine car companion.
+Here are some key tips for riding safely with a canine car companion!

-Airbags deploy at up to 200mph — so fast that they can be deadly to children under 12.
+Airbags deploy at up to 200 mph—so fast that they can be deadly to children under 12.
 It’s doubtful your dog would fare much better.

-Airbags are designed for humans who weigh over 150 pounds and stand more than 5 feet tall — heavier than the vast majority of dog breeds and taller than all of them.
+Airbags are designed for humans who weigh over 150 pounds and stand more than 5 feet tall—heavier than the vast majority of dog breeds and taller than all of them.
 (Airbags can even injure adult humans who are on the petite side.)

 The bottom line: Airbags can be flat-out fatal for your pup.

-The safest thing you can do is keep your dog in the back seat throughout your ride.
-(We’ll explore how you can achieve this in later sections.)
-If you’re dead-set on letting your furry friend ride up front, you should never have them in your lap — a steering wheel, like an airbag, can crush a dog during a crash.
+If you’re dead-set on letting your furry friend ride up front, you should never have them in your lap—a steering wheel, like an airbag, can crush a dog during a crash.

 So if they're riding shotgun, they must be belted in with a harness, and the airbag function must be off.
 While some newer car models use automatic sensors to deactivate the passenger side airbag when riders are under a certain weight, you should always double check to make sure the airbag isn’t on.
 If you can’t turn it off, your pup needs to ride in the back.
-To be honest, that’s where they should be in any event; it’s just safer.
+To be honest, that’s where they should be in any event; it’s just safer!

 Just like you, your dog can enjoy the benefits of seat belt protection.
 But you’ll have to get a special harness attachment.
 You can buy a harness for a pooch of any size.
 A harness will generally fit over their head and torso; you’ll then attach it to your car’s seat belt.
-Here’s a great example from Sherpa:
+Here’s a great example from Sherpa.

 Make sure the harness is tight but not uncomfortable.
 Just like a regular seat belt for humans, it’ll keep your dog from being ejected from the vehicle during a crash.